Storm clean-up continues – beach accessways damaged

-The Coast bore the brunt of the high tide swells and some beach accessways tracks along the Kāpiti Coast have been either being washed away, undermined or badly eroded.
+The Coast bore the brunt of the high tide swells and some beach accessway tracks along the Kāpiti Coast have been either been washed away, undermined or badly eroded.

 Parks, Open Space & Environment Manager Gareth Eloff says crews have been clearing and marking hazards on all beach accessways and contractors have started to make them safe or, where possible, repair.

 “At the southern end of the coast, especially Paekakariki and Raumati, some beach accessways have suffered substantial damage and are currently unsafe,” Mr Eloff says.

 “Rock-based accessways are eroded and will need a good amount of material to reinstate, and until that can happen they pose a safety risk to users.
 Storm surges also removed rock from the tops of seawalls, so there are holes and uneven surfaces.

 “These have been signposted so please follow the notices and respect areas which have been closed.”

 Beach vehicle accessways at Raumati, Paraparaumu, Waikanae, Peka Peka, Te Horo and Ōtaki are all clear and can be used.

 “Council staff are working across a number of fronts and fully repairing all accessways will take time.